yk11SE/PythonFundamentalsCS50_yona/0/PROBLEM0.0.md

 At the `indoor/ $` prompt in your terminal:

 		git add indoor.py
-Add indoor.py to the chnages to be committed
+Add indoor.py to the changes to be committed

 		git commit -m “Upload completed indoor.py“
-Commit all changes in the REPO with comments, if the file is not complete you may want to adjust the comment
+Commit all changes in the REPO with the comment “Upload completed indoor.py“ *note: If the file is not complete, adjust the comment to describes what is being commited*

 		git push
 Push all changes to the REPO